Nimeshs54/Pose-Estimation/README.md

 # Pose-Estimation

 Single-Person pose estimation, it detects 33 different landmarks within a human body and all of this is done in the real time.

+Pose estimation is a computer vision technique that predicts and tracks the location of a person or object.
+This is done by looking at a combination of the pose and the orientation of a given person/object.

 There are various application of this model: